Alfacon has taken a leadership role in defining adaptive conveying

 Reconfigurability of Adaptive Conveying

 Adaptive conveying must be reconfigurable with the ability to adjust (on the fly) heights as well as line reconfiguration.
-Due to different models, especially those required in e-commerce, 3PLs (Third Party Logistics), DCs (Distribution Centers), and warehouses, adaptive conveying must include line repurposing.
+Due to different models, especially those required in e-commerce (find the definition of ecommerce here), 3PLs (Third Party Logistics), DCs (Distribution Centers), and warehouses, adaptive conveying must include line repurposing.